CompanyCam/graphql-searchkick/README.md

 ## Note

-The current version of the gem only works with `GraphQL::Relay::BaseConnection` and descendants.
-If you need support for `GraphQL::Pagination::Connection` feel free to open an issue or create a PR.
+The current version of the gem only works with `GraphQL::Pagination::Connection` .
+If you need support for the older `GraphQL::Relay::BaseConnection` version use v0.1.0.

 ## Considerations & Limits